Weekday Gospel Reflection

 We all judge others, implicitly or explicitly, but our judgment measures our character.
 Do we judge harshly or with understanding, with vengeance or with mercy?
 After all, others will judge us as we have judged them.

 Jesus told the parable of the beam to make his point.
-Again, he painted the story in extremes, in an absurdity that lead many scholars to believe he told a joke.
-How could some have a beam in his own eye without noticing it?
+Again, he painted the story in extremes in an absurdity that led many scholars to believe he told a joke.
+How could someone have a beam in his own eye without noticing it?
 How could someone blinded by such an obstruction take the speck of dust out of another's eye?
-Underneath such humor, lay his moral; prejudice blinded people and led them to judge harshly.
+Underneath such humor lay his moral; prejudice blinded people and led them to judge harshly.
 Remove the vice and judgment would turn toward empathy.

 We all judge others, for better or ill, but judgment is a two edged sword.
 The way we treat others reflects the way we treat ourselves and the way we encourage others to treat each other.